Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 TopoDS_Solid myCopy = BRepBuilderAPI_Copy(mySolid);
 ~~~~~

-@section occt_modalg_4 Construction of  Primitives
+@section occt_modalg_4 Primitives

+The <i> BRepPrimAPI</i> package provides an API (Application Programming Interface) for construction of primitives such as:
+    * Boxes;
+    * Cones;
+    * Cylinders;
+    * Prisms.

+It is possible to create partial solids, such as a sphere limited by longitude.
+In real models, primitives can be used  for easy creation of specific sub-parts.

+  * Construction by sweeping along a profile:
+    * Linear;
+    * Rotational (through an angle of rotation).

+Sweeps are objects obtained by sweeping a profile along a path.
+The profile can be any topology and the path is usually a curve or a wire.
+The profile generates objects according to the following rules:
+  * Vertices generate Edges
+  * Edges generate Faces.
+  * Wires generate Shells.
+  * Faces generate Solids.
+  * Shells generate Composite Solids.

+It is not allowed to sweep Solids and Composite Solids.
+Swept constructions along complex profiles such as BSpline curves also available in the <i> BRepOffsetAPI </i> package.
+This API provides simple, high level calls for the most common operations.

 @subsection occt_modalg_4_1 Making  Primitives
 @subsubsection occt_modalg_4_1_1 Box

-BRepPrimAPI_MakeBox class allows building a parallelepiped box.
-The result is either a Shell or a Solid.
+The class *BRepPrimAPI_MakeBox* allows building a parallelepiped box.
+The result is either a **Shell** or a **Solid**.
 There are  four ways to build a box:

-* From three dimensions  dx,dy,dz.
-The box is parallel to the axes and extends for [0,dx] [0,dy] [0,dz].
+* From three dimensions *dx, dy* and *dz*.
+The box is parallel to the axes and extends for <i>[0,dx] [0,dy] [0,dz] </i>.
 * From a point and three  dimensions.
 The same as above but the point is the new origin.
 * From two points, the box  is parallel to the axes and extends on the intervals defined by the coordinates  of the two points.
-* From a system of axes  (gp_Ax2) and three dimensions.
+* From a system of axes *gp_Ax2* and three dimensions.
 Same as the first way but the box is parallel to the given system of axes.

 An error is raised if  the box is flat in any dimension using the default precision.
 The following  code shows how to create a box:
 ~~~~~